Public Banking is the ONLY way for cities such as San Francisco and Seattle to fully divest their bank accounts from fossil fuels.

 In California, we can lead the way for other cities and states to pull their money out of Wall Street banks and their dirty fossil fuel investments, and put that money back into the local economy.
 Join us.

-Message from PBSR: We are calling on Santa Rosa to get on board, bring our money home and establish a Public Bank of Santa Rosa to partner with local banks and credit unions in providing affordable credit to fund small businesses, housing construction, student loans, public infrastructure and renewable energy programs. - Public Banking Santa Rosa working group
+Message from PBSR: We are calling on Santa Rosa to get on board, bring our money home and establish a Public Bank of Santa Rosa to partner with local banks and credit unions in providing affordable credit to fund small businesses, housing construction, student loans, public infrastructure and renewable energy programs. - Friends of Public Banking Santa Rosa

 Conference Calls Another way to work on public banking is to join the Divest/Build Coalition's conference call.
 Marc Armstrong hosts twice monthly Divest/Build conference calls with participants from across the state two Thursdays a month from 6-7 pm.